Call Now - Free Estimate

 Fortified Roof Cost Austin 2026

 Fortified roof cost in Austin is typically $8,500-$13,500 for a 2,000 sqft home before incentives.
-Stacking Class 4 hail-resistant shingles adds $2,000-$4,000 and unlocks 10-28% insurance discounts from most Texas carriers.
+Stacking Class 4 hail-resistant shingles adds $2,000-$4,000.
+Some carriers may offer credits for eligible impact-resistant products, and FHLB Dallas may provide up to $17,000 through member financial institutions, but both paths require verification before work starts.

 Ready to start?
 Get a free FORTIFIED + Class 4 estimate for your Austin home.
 For background on the building standard itself, read our FORTIFIED Roofing guide, and for Texas-specific shingle picks see our IBHS Class 4 shingle rankings.